cantstopcoding/js_caroline_dambrosio_designs_backend/js-project-ooo.md

         -In your console run: rails g controller api/v1/Syllabuses -Notice that the controller file this created lives in /app/controllers/api/v1/syllabuses_controller.rb and the actual class name of the controller is namespaced like Api::V1::SyllabusController as well.
 # Review docs on nested resources in Rails
-[] 3.
+[x] 3.
 Fast JSON API Serializer
 Bonus
  Leverage a CSS framework to improve the styling of your application Easiest to implement: Bulma
 Most popular: Bootstrap
 Also good: Semantic UI
 Not bootstrap: Materialize

-Confirm
+## Confirm:
- You have a large number of small Git commits
+[] You have a large number of small Git commits
- Your commit messages are meaningful
+[] Your commit messages are meaningful
- You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message
+[] You made the changes in a commit that relate to the commit message [] You don't include changes in a commit that aren't related to the commit message